AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >* Your Commerce entitlements have expired or are inactive (for example, due to an outstanding billing or licensing issue).
 >* For instances hosted on Adobe Commerce on cloud infrastructure (PaaS), you haven't been added to the Cloud project.
 >
 >For Adobe Commerce on cloud projects, contact your Account Owner and request to be added to the appropriate Cloud project.
-For more information, see User access for Adobe Commerce on cloud infrastructure.
+For more information, see [Manage user access](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/project/user-access) for Adobe Commerce on cloud infrastructure.
 >
 >After you have been granted Shared Access and added to the Cloud project:
 >
 >1.
 Go to the [Adobe Support](https://experienceleague.adobe.com/home?lang=en#support) page.
 >1.
-In the organization dropdown on the left, select the organization whose name ends with **Commerce**.
+In the organization dropdown on the left, select the organization whose name ends with **(Commerce)**.
 >1.
 Submit the ticket for the appropriate product, and don't select **Commerce Reporting** for issues related specifically to Advanced Reporting.

 You must have an account on both https://account.adobe.com and https://account.magento.com to sign in to the Experience League to submit a support case.
 You won't be able to submit a support case until you are signed in.